 Weekends like this are those where you just want Chicken Corn Soup comfort food and a Netflix marathon of your favorite show.
 I have a feeling that we will be wanting to pull the covers over our heads and only come out to get more soup and see if the snow is still coming down!

-I served the soup with some of my favorite Italian herbed bread.
+I served the soup with some of my perfect buttermilk biscuits or a loaf of favorite Italian herbed bread.
 If you wish, you can add a sprinkle of the bacon bits too.
 Me?
 I found them the next day in a container in my fridge.
 Sometimes recipe photos don’t go as expected! 🙂 It is winter time comfort food in all its glory!

 I also love to serve this with my slimmed down Chicken cheese panini sandwich if I am serving it for dinner.
 Wholesome, hearty and won’t break the calorie bank!